ADIPEC 2024 on November 4-7 in Abu Dhabi

 Integrate TrueConf Server with Active Directory to centralize user account management and restrict access rights to your corporate information.

-• Authorization using a complex short-lived access token without the need to visibly enter a username and password
+• Authorization of the application using a complex short-lived access token, eliminating the need to explicitly transfer usernames and passwords

 OAuth 2.0